ARMmbed/mbed-HDK/Production Design Projects/DAPLink/SWDAP/readme.md

 ## SWDAP

 The SWDAP is a debug probe based on the NXP LPC11U35, supported by the DAPLink project.
-It provides drag and drop programming to a various target MCUs, and a CMSIS-DAP interface for debugging.
+It provides drag and drop programming to various target MCUs, and a CMSIS-DAP interface.

+* The **SWDAP** does not allow debugging and testing through UART.
+However, our identical [DIDAP](https://github.com/ARMmbed/mbed-HDK/tree/master/Production%20Design%20Projects/DAPLink/DIPDAP) does.
 ![here](http://uk.rs-online.com/largeimages/R9054104-01.jpg "SWDAP-mbed")

 ## Whats included here?